-Painting over a dirty wall is a guaranteed way to see peeling within a couple of months.
-Construction dust, kitchen grease, nicotine residue, marks from furniture — all of it stops paint from bonding to the surface.
-We recently worked on a flat in Śródmieście where the tenant had cooked without an extractor fan for years.
-The walls looked fine at a glance, but run your hand across them and it came back greasy.
-Paint applied straight onto that would have lasted weeks at best.
+Painting onto a dirty wall is the easiest way to end up with peeling paint after a couple of months.
+Building dust, kitchen grease, nicotine film, scuffs from furniture — all of that keeps paint from sticking properly to the surface.
+We recently worked in a flat in Śródmieście where the tenant had been cooking for years without an extractor fan.
+At first glance the walls seemed fine, but one swipe with your hand and it came away greasy.
+Paint put straight over that would have held for a few weeks at most.

 How much does it cost and what affects the price

-Current prices are in the table below.
-The cost depends on wall condition (light dust versus years of built-up grease), area, and surface type.
-If the wall is simply dusty, a wipe-down is enough.
-If it’s greasy from cooking, it needs washing with a degreaser.
+Up-to-date prices are in the table below.
+The final cost comes down to the wall condition (light dust or years of grease build-up), the size of the area, and the surface type.
+If the wall is only dusty, a simple wipe is enough.
+If it is greasy from cooking, it has to be washed with a degreasing product.
 Sponges and tools are included.
-Cleaning agents are consumables, charged separately.
+Cleaning products are treated as consumables and billed separately.

 | Service | min | max |